gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 ```
 (end of script 2)

-The above may need change based on your detailed implementation.
-The final `CI.Bootstrap` needed of scale 3(rows for each su.grid value)*2(cols for LB and UB).
+ The final `CI.Bootstrap` object needs to be a matrix of 3 rows (one per value in su.grid value) and 2 columns (one for the LB and one for the UB).

 ## Submission